 - Delay inviting friends and family over.

-- Reduce all social interactions outside of our homes.
+- Reduce all social interactions outside of our homes - and keep outdoor gatherings to 10 or less.

 - The mandatory wearing of masks in all indoor and public retail spaces will continue.
 This does not apply to anyone unable to put on or remove mask on their own, or to children under the age of 12.
 Masks can be taken off at a restaurant table to eat, but must remain on going to and from your table, and at anytime you are away from the table.

-- All indoor and outdoor events as defined in the indoor and outdoor mass gathering order are immediately suspended across the Province.
+- All indoor and larger outdoor events as defined in the mass gathering order are immediately suspended across the Province.
 There can be no in-person services in places of worship.
 Weddings, funerals, baptisms are permitted (at this time) with a maximum of 10 people including officiant.
 No receptions.

-- Group Activity impacts - Group training/fitness/dance/yoga classes remain suspended until further notice.
-Some other indoor activities are still permitted; however, facilities must adhere to the updated guidance.
+- Group Activity impacts - Some indoor activities are still permitted; however, facilities must adhere to the updated guidance.

 - Sports - All adult team sports have been suspended; however, child and youth sport can continue with limited activities and specific restrictions.
 No spectators are permitted at indoor and outdoor sports and there is to be no sport-related travel outside your local community.